 Problem No. 2: Obesity

-Veterinarians classify 55 percent of their feline patients as overweight or obese, according to a study by the Association for Pet Obesity Prevention.
+Veterinarians classify 59 percent of their feline patients as overweight or obese, according to a 2016 survey by the Association for Pet Obesity Prevention.
 Take proactive measures to protect your cat from the risk of arthritis, diabetes and other health issues.

 "Prevention is much easier to accomplish than treatment, so consult your veterinarian about the right diet and exercise regimen for your pet," says Dr. Barry Kellogg, senior veterinary adviser for Humane Society Veterinary Medical Association.